 What Caused the Injuries?

-Another set of circumstances that affects whether a Ft.
-Lauderdale slip and fall attorney could successfully recover damages for injuries sustained while trespassing involves the cause of those injuries.
+Another set of circumstances that affects whether an attorney could successfully recover damages for injuries sustained while trespassing involves the cause of those injuries.
 If the property owner sets a trap to deliberately harm trespassers, that could be considered “intentional misconduct” under Fla.
 Stat. §768.075 and the owner is quite likely to be held liable for injuries that result.
 Similarly, if the injury is caused by “gross negligence” on the part of the property owner, it is also easier to hold the property owner responsible for the harm.

 Other Factors That Affect a Trespasser’s Ability to Recover

 Age, awareness, and intoxication are other factors that could affect a trespasser’s ability to recover.
 If the property owner has known for at least 24 hours of someone’s presence on their property, the owner has a duty to protect the trespasser from certain overtly dangerous conditions.